 2. Turmeric + Paprika

 In this mix of spices, turmeric brings the distinct yellow saffron color and earthy flavor, while paprika brings some of the sweetness you would typically find in saffron.
-Using this spice combo can definitely be a good saffron alternative.
+Using this spice combo is one of the best substitutes for saffron.

 As we move into this combination substitute for saffron, Cardamom is the main flavor contributor.
 Cardamom is known to have a bold floral flavor with hints of citrus, which is similar to the floral flavors of saffron.
-Adding some turmeric as well will lend some earthiness and color to your dish.
+Adding some turmeric as well will lend some earthiness and color to your dish, making it a decent saffron threads substitute.

 4. Turmeric Powder

-Some people love to just use turmeric powder as a replacement for saffron.
-With this alternative, you will definitely achieve the distinctive yellow color and earthiness of saffron.
+Some people love to just use turmeric powder as a sub for saffron.
+With this alternative to saffron, you will definitely achieve the distinctive yellow color and earthiness of saffron.

 5. Sweet Paprika